MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 Using pipx
 ~~~~~~~~~~

-Maybe the simplest solution for most users, but requires to use the third-party tool `pipx <https://pipx.pypa.io/>`__, which is designed to installing and running Python applications in isolated environments
+It may be the simplest solution for most users, but it requires using the third-party tool `pipx <https://pipx.pypa.io/>`__, which is designed for installing and running Python applications in isolated environments

 Install pipx refer to its `official documentation <https://pipx.pypa.io/stable/#install-pipx>`__